wattsjmichael/worlds-documentation/docs/getting-started-with-scripting/text-entry-tutorial.md

 ![](images/text-entry-tutorial_47.png)

 From this, you can extrapolate to create your own custom ad lib story.
-If you have questions or need help, don’t hesitate to ask in Discord.

 ## Script 10 & 11: Random Ad-Lib Story Example